 I Prefer NOT to Defer

-Ask yourself this question, do you think taxes will be higher or lower in the future?
+Jeff Mohlman, retirement income planning consultant, suggests you ask yourself this question: Do you think taxes will be higher or lower in the future?

 Why would anyone want to defer paying taxes on money NOW not knowing what the future tax rate will be?